Some links in this post may be affiliate links

 Keep the soil moist until new growth emerges.
 Allow the new Begonia coccinea to be well established before transplanting after which you can begin routine care.

-Begonia coccinea (Angel Wing Begonia) problems indoors are due to cultural faults and they include yellow leaves, brown leaf tips, rotting, plant death, flowerbud drop, pests and diseases among others.
+Begonia coccinea (Angel Wing Begonia) growing problems include yellow leaves, brown leaf tips, rotting, plant dying, flowerbud drop, pests and diseases among others.
 Continue reading for more on these problems, their remedies and solutions.

 There are three possible reasons for plant collapse or death in Begonia coccinea.
 One possible reason is stem-rot disease due to soggy soil which is a result of poor soil drainage.